OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

 \section{Evaluation}

-\revrewrite{We evalute \ours{} against baseline offloading systems, including DeepSpeed~\cite{deepspeed} and FlexGen~\cite{flexgen}, on ShareGPT-derived synthetic traces across different arrival rates.
-Our evaluation shows that \ours{} outperforms the baselines, achieving up to 66\% and 48\% higher TPOT and TBT SLO attainment, and up to 3.3$\times$ higher throughput.
-Additionally, \ours{} consistently provides performance improvements across different context lengths, batch sizes, and under distributed serving scenarios.}
+We evaluate \ours{} against baseline offloading systems, including DeepSpeed~\cite{deepspeed}, FlexGen~\cite{flexgen} and SLO-aware Offloading~\cite{selectn}, on ShareGPT-derived synthetic traces across different arrival rates.
+Our evaluation shows that \ours{} outperforms the baselines, achieving 62\% and 66\% higher TPOT and TBT SLO attainment, and up to 3.3$\times$ higher throughput.
+Additionally, \ours{} consistently provides performance improvements under various context lengths, batch sizes, and distributed serving scenarios.